Secondary sources usually:

 This website, free for all students in Minnesota, contains links to reliable encyclopedias, collections of primary and secondary sources, and the digitized Minneapolis Tribune (1867-1922).

-Search the catalog for books, DVDs, maps, government publications or other content on your topic.
+Search for books, DVDs, maps, government publications or other content on your topic.
 Some content is online; much more is in the libraries on campus.
 Not sure what keywords to use?
-Ask staff at any service desk, phone us at 612-626-2227, or email.
+Ask staff at any service desk, phone us at 612-624-3321, or email.

-Here is a list of resources by broad subjects (American studies, Medicine, Politics, etc.) Resources with a lock icon must be accessed in the University Libraries.
+Here is a list of resources by broad subjects (American studies, Medicine, Politics, etc.) Some resources must be accessed in the University Libraries.